-The Council for Disabled Children is working with four partners and five English regions to provide significant support on SEN and disability to early years settings and local authorities.
-CDC is delighted to be working with nasen, I CAN, the Communication Trust and Contact on this programme and with the North West, East Midlands, North East, Yorkshire and Humber and West Midlands regions.
+The Council for Disabled Children is working with five partners and nine English regions to provide significant support on SEN and disability to early years settings and local authorities.
+CDC is delighted to be working with nasen, I CAN, The Communication Trust, Contact and Dingley's Promise on this programme.

 nasen (National Association of Special Educational Needs) is a charity organisation who have been operating since 1992. nasen is a membership organisation who support thousands of practitioners by providing relevant information, training and resources to enable staff to meet all pupils’ needs.
 Working with dedicated education professionals, their aim is to ensure that practice for special and additional needs is both effective and current.

 For more information about how nasen can support you and your setting, please visit www.nasen.org.uk

 I CAN is the children's communication charity.
 The charity specialises in helping children develop the speech, language and communication skills they need to thrive in a 21st- century world.